 On October 20, 2022, the Court of King's Bench of Alberta issued a decision in a claim brought by Remington Development Corporation ("Remington") against the Company and the Province of Alberta ("Alberta") with respect to an alleged breach of contract by the Company in relation to the sale of certain properties in Calgary.
 In its decision, the Court found the Company had breached its contract with Remington and Alberta had induced the contract breach.
 The Court found the Company and Alberta liable for damages of approximately \$164 million plus interest and costs, and subject to an adjustment to the acquisition value of the property.
-However, the Court has not provided any indication of how the damages, which are currently estimated to total approximately \$200 million before Remington's costs are established, should be apportioned between the Company and Alberta.
+In a further decision on August 30, 2023, the Court determined that adjustment and set the total damages at \$165 million plus interest and costs.
+On October 20, 2023, the Court determined the costs payable to Remington, however, the Court has not provided any indication of how the damages, which are currently estimated to total approximately \$215 million, should be apportioned between the Company and Alberta.
 As a result, at this time, the Company cannot reasonably estimate the amount of damages for which it is liable under the ruling of the Court.
 The Company has filed an appeal of the Court's decision.